srobo-legacy/comp-srcomp-scorer/README.rst

 SRComp Scorer
 =============

-This repository provides a system to edit scores from srcomp score files.
+This repository provides a system to edit scores from SRComp score files.